Murder of Lori Hacking: Disappearance

 At 10:49 a.m. on July 19, 2004, Mark Hacking called 911 to report his wife Lori missing.
 She was 27 years old at the time.
 Mark told police she had left home early for a customary jog in the Memory Grove and City Creek Canyon area northeast of downtown Salt Lake City, but had not returned home or arrived at work.
 A woman said she had seen Lori near the grove that day, but later withdrew her claim.

-According to family members, Hacking was about five weeks pregnant when she vanished.
-She was planning a move to North Carolina, where her husband had said he was about to start medical school at the University of North Carolina at Chapel Hill.
-However, police say Mark had lied to friends and family about his academic accomplishments and had never actually completed an undergraduate degree at the University of Utah.
-The medical school had no record of his having applied.
+According to family members, Hacking was about five weeks pregnant when she vanished, and was planning a move to North Carolina, where her husband had said he would be starting medical school at the University of North Carolina at Chapel Hill (UNC).
+However, police determined Mark had lied to friends and family about his academic accomplishments, due in part to his failure to achieve similar professional status of his father and brother (both physicians) and another brother who was an electrical engineer.
+In fact, Mark had never completed his undergraduate degree at the University of Utah, and the medical school at UNC informed police they had no record of him being accepted or even applying.

 Shortly after his wife's disappearance, Mark was found running naked through the streets, and was admitted to hospital for mental evaluation.
 While in the hospital, Mark engaged D. Gilbert Athay, a prominent defense attorney in the community.